-An Adverse Device Effect (ADE) is defined as any adverse event related to the use of an investigational medical device.
-This includes adverse events resulting from insufficient or inadequate instructions for use, the operation, any malfunction of the device or any event that is a result of a use error or intentional abnormal use of the investigational medical device.
+An Adverse Device Effect (ADE) is defined as any AE related to the use of an investigational medical device.
+This includes AEs resulting from insufficient or inadequate instructions for use, the operation, any malfunction of the device or any event that is a result of a use error or intentional abnormal use of the investigational medical device.